-This part of the analysis is focused on assessing how the extent to which female quotas on the board of director stated by law or corporate governance codes across countries impact on the earnings management practices.
+This part of the analysis is focused on assessing the extent to which female quotas on the board of director stated by law or corporate governance codes across countries impact the earnings management practices.

 Table 8 has been intended to consider the interacted relation between gender diversity and quotas and their joint impact on the earnings management practices.
-In regressions 3 through 6 for GD2 and in regressions 9 to 12 for GD3, the lineal combination between gender diversity measures and quotas requirements (GD2 + GD2 \ Quota and GD2 + GD2 \Quota) show significant coefficients and with a greater economic impact than the standalone gender diversity measures (GD2 and GD3, respectively).
-In this sense, the case of regressions 3 to 6, when gender diversity increases 10.00% and gender quota exists, the joined impact over earnings management practices decreases by 7.09%, computed as the mean among the significant coefficients computed as GD2 + GD2 \ Quota.
-Hence, this table shows evidence supporting the female quotas indications passed in the last decades in some countries in Europe as means to increase financial reporting transparency.
-We can state, therefore, that in countries where female quota indications (by law or recommendation) exists, the impact of gender diversity has been more prominent in diminishing earnings manipulation practices than in countries where this kind of recommendations do not exist.
-Therefore, the efforts in carrying out these measures in European countries have helped to constraint active earnings manipulation, consistent with the hypothesis 2.
+In regressions 3 through 6 for GD2 and in regressions 9 to 12 for GD3, the lineal combination between gender diversity measures and quotas requirements (GD2+GD2Quota and GD2+GD2Quota) show significant coefficients and with a greater economic impact than the stand-alone gender diversity measures (GD2 and GD3, respectively).
+In this sense, the case of regressions 3 to 6, when gender diversity increases 10.00% and gender quota exists, the joint impact over earnings management practices decreases by 7.09%, computed as the mean among the significant coefficients computed as GD2 + GD2 Quota.
+Hence, this table shows evidence supporting the female quota indications passed in the last decades in some countries in Europe as a means to increase financial reporting transparency.
+We can state, therefore, that in countries where female quota indications (by law or recommendation) exist, the impact of gender diversity has been more prominent in diminishing earnings manipulation practices than in countries where these kinds of recommendations do not exist.
+Therefore, the efforts in carrying out these measures in European countries have helped to constraint active earnings manipulation, consistent with Hypothesis 2.